openwaterevap/evap-docs/docs/index.md

 ## Collaborative Development

-This dataset and API was collaboratively developed by the Reclamation, Desert Research Institute, Texas A&M University, Virginia Tech University, and NASA.
+This dataset and API was collaboratively developed by the Reclamation, Desert Research Institute, Texas A&M University, Virginia Tech University, NASA and USGS.

 <center>